GeoGrub/geo-grub/README.md

-#A web service for providing trending recipes and point-of-sale trnasactions
+#A web service for providing trending recipes and point-of-sale transactions